Osteopathic Approach for the Discover The Difference Osteopathic Difference

 Fellows are physicians who have completed their residency and elect to complete further training in a specialty.
 The fellowship is option and not required to practice medicine but is necessary for training in a subspecialty.

 Attending physicians are considered an expert in their field of medicine.
 These physicians work at a facility that provides education to physicians and play and active role in education.
 The RVHC attending physicians oversee the practice residency program and educational components of the students.

 Short and long white coats have a purpose.
 The short white coats are worn by medical students who are not physicians until they graduate from medical school.
 Residents wear longer coats and attending's wear full length coats.
 Other healthcare professionals also wear lab coats; however, the length rule applies most in the residency clinics such as RVHC.
-Our Health Center offers our patients Internal Medicine residents, Neuromuscular Medicine residents, a Podiatrist, a GYN and a staff Psychologist to provide mental health services.
+Our Health Center offers our patients Internal Medicine residents, Neuromuscular Medicine residents, and a Podiatrist.
 We are attempting to provide as much care for as many specialties as we can in our office to provide patient convenience.
 At Rocky Vista Health Center each resident is in our clinic for ½-1 full day a week.
 We recommend you assign a primary care physician and speak to that physician regarding who they would recommend as an alternate in the event they are not available and you require an appointment or medication refill.
 All Internal medicine residents are with RVHC for 3 years and will provide you with your primary care needs for the time of their residency.